 About Real Change

-Real Change exists to provide opportunity and a voice for low-income and homeless people while taking action for economic justice.
+Real Change exists to provide opportunity and a voice for low-income and homeless people while taking action for economic, social and racial justice.

 Real Change Values